Tailwind CSS Tips Every Developer Should Know

 </div>

-The result is a section that is outside the max-width defined by the plugin.
+The result is a section that extends beyond the plugin’s defined max-width

 Many professional websites today use gradient headlines to grab the attention of visitors and give their pages a dynamic, modern look.

-Here is how you can implement that in one line with Tailwind.
+Here is how you can implement that in one line with Tailwind CSS.

 This is a demo text